open-mmlab/mmengine/docs/en/design/logging.md

 ## Overview

-[Runner](./runner.md) produces a great amount of logs during execution.
-These logs include but not limited to dataset information, model initialization, learning rates and losses.
-In order to make these logs easily accessed by users, we designed [MessageHub](mmengine.logging.MessageHub), [HistoryBuffer](mmengine.logging.HistoryBuffer), [LogProcessor](mmengine.runner.LogProcessor) and [MMLogger](mmengine.logging.MMLogger) in MMEngine, which enables:
+[Runner](./runner.md) produces amounts of logs during execution.
+These logs include dataset information, model initialization, learning rates, losses, etc. In order to make these logs easily accessed by users, MMEngine designs [MessageHub](mmengine.logging.MessageHub), [HistoryBuffer](mmengine.logging.HistoryBuffer), [LogProcessor](mmengine.runner.LogProcessor) and [MMLogger](mmengine.logging.MMLogger), which enable:

-- Configuring statistical methods in config files.
-For example, you can configure to count losses by averaging across the whole training process instead of by smoothing in a sliding window manner
+- Configure statistical methods in config files.
+For example, losses can be globally averaged or smoothed by a sliding window.
-- Querying training states (iterations, epochs, etc.) anywhere in any module
+- Query training states (iterations, epochs, etc.) in any module
-- Switching the log saving method between multi-process and master process only
+- Configure whether save the multi-process log or not during distributed training.

 ![image](https://user-images.githubusercontent.com/57566630/163441489-47999f3a-3259-44ab-949c-77a8a599faa5.png)

-HistoryBuffer encapsulates losses, learning rates, and some other scalars during training.
-These HistoryBuffers along with some other runtime info are managed by MessageHub in key-value pairs.
-The data are then formatted by LogProcessor and exported to various visualization backends by [LoggerHook](mmengine.hook.LoggerHook). **In most cases, you don't need to care about data flow in this process.
-You can simply configure the LogProcessor to choose from statistical methods.**  Before diving into the design of logging system in MMEngine, you may want to read through [logging tutorial](../advanced_tutorials/logging.md) to familiarize yourself with some basic use cases.
+Each scalar (losses, learning rates, etc.) during training is encapsulated by HistoryBuffer, managed by MessageHub in key-value pairs, formatted by LogProcessor and then exported to various visualization backends by [LoggerHook](mmengine.hook.LoggerHook). **In most cases, statistical methods of these scalars can be configured through the LogProcessor without understanding the data flow.**  Before diving into the design of the logging system, please read through [logging tutorial](../advanced_tutorials/logging.md) first for familiarizing basic use cases.

 ## HistoryBuffer